Tyrrrz/YoutubeExplode/ReadMe.md

 YoutubeExplode
 ===================

-Zero-dependency .NET library that uses Youtube frontend API to parse various metadata, unwrap playlists, download videos, extract closed captions and much more.
+Library that lets you query various Youtube metadata, unwrap playlists, download videos, extract closed captions and much more.
-Does not require an API key and does not impose usage quotas.
+Does not require an API key and as such does not impose any usage quotas.

 **Screenshots:**